-Beyond collaborations with Berlin restaurateurs, the festival also highlights “radical regional concepts or movements,” this year inviting the Adriatic peninsula Istria to present some of its local chefs and producers.
+Beyond collaborations with Berlin restaurateurs, the festival also highlights “radical regional concepts or movements,” this year inviting the Adriatic peninsular Istria to present some of its local chefs and producers.
 Eat!
-Berlin also explores unexpected dining settings like the Natural History Museum, where chef Tristan Brandt (pictured here) will be serving five courses alongside the Tyrannosaurus rex that shares his name, Tristan Otto.
+Berlin also explores unexpected dining settings like the Natural History Museum, where chef Tristan Brandt (pictured) will be serving five courses alongside the Tyrannosaurus rex that shares his name, Tristan Otto.
 Other event locations include the historic public swimming pool Stadtbad Oderberger Straße.

 This interest in new experiences and careful attention to quality may be the new hallmarks of Berlin’s food scene, but fans of the classics need not worry: “currywurst is here to stay,” Hutzler promises with a laugh.